Author: Jeff White

 Click on any gauge for the most recent data:

-Today will be 91 degrees and partly cloudy.
-Wind will be 5 – 10 mph from the South.
-There is a chance of afternoon thunderstorms.
-Wunderground is calling for .2″ of rain.
+Today will be 79 degrees with sunshine and clouds mixed.
+Wind will be 5 – 10 mph from the North.

-The Beaverkill at Cooks Falls, East Branch at Fishs Eddy, and Mainstem at Lordville will all peak over 70 degrees again today.
+The Beaverkill at Cooks Falls, the East Branch at Fishs Eddy, and the Mainstem water temps are all too hot to fish this morning.
 It’s time to give these rivers a break.

 What’s Hatching: